 Hutson said this history of segregation and city disinvestment in South Berkeley is part of a larger trend of discriminatory housing practices across the country.

 Redlining has roots in the 1930s as a guide for home-lending practices.
 Government loaning agencies would rate neighborhoods as blue, green, yellow or red based on various factors that determined the desirability of granting loans to people from that area.
-Green and blue ratings indicated that certain neighborhoods were better for investment, whereas yellow and red ratings marked others neighborhood as risky for investment.
+Green and blue ratings indicated that certain neighborhoods were better for investment, whereas yellow and red ratings marked other neighborhoods as risky for investment.

 “I feel out of place sometimes in the very neighborhood that I grew up in.
 I feel like a stranger in my own neighborhood.”